 Annual Percentage Yield explained: The effective annual rate of return taking into account the effect of compounding interest.
 As the bank credits you each month with your monthly interest payment, subsequent months earn interest on that additional money as well.

 For funds that you have in your savings account that are in excess of what you need to have on hand to meet anticipated emergencies, you should consider a longer-term investment that has a higher yield, such as a CD.

 Your commitment to a CD can range in time from a few months to a few years.
-The longer time you commit your funds to a CD, the higher the annual yield will be.
+The longer you commit your funds to a CD, the higher the annual yield will be.